portless

 portless trustAdd local CA to system trust store (for HTTPS)

-portless proxy startStart the proxy as a daemon (port 1355, no sudo)
+portless proxy startStart HTTPS proxy as a daemon (port 443, auto-elevates)

 portless proxy start -p <number>Start the proxy on a custom port